okeeffed/dennisokeeffe-blog/content/blog/hello-world.md

 ---
-title: Hello World
+title: Hello, Blog!
-date: "2019-10-22"
+date: "2018-07-02"
-description: TODO
+description: Blog initiation and hazing.
+Read my primary objectives with this blog and the series I will write about.
 ---

-# Hello World
+# Hello, Blog!

-Published: 16th September 2018

 In the coming months I'll be working hard to bring you content in a few different series.